unam-transients/ddraguito-detector-verification-report/README.md

-The report on the verification of the DDRAGUITO detector in the laboratory.
+The report on the laboratory verification of the DDRAGUITO detector.